SidneyAllen/lucid/provisioning.md

 # Provisioning
 StackMob will make provisioning requests to third-party module providers whenever a user adds, deletes, or changes the plan for a module.
 These third party module providers will be required to implement an API that matches the interface defined below.
+Any requests that take longer than 5 seconds will timeout.

 ## Authentication